CarlosRomeroSanchez/openfast_3.0.0_multisupport/README.rst

 The original version of OpenFAST 3.0.0 can be found here [OpenFAST v3.0.0](https://github.com/OpenFAST/openfast/releases/tag/v3.0.0)

+\[1\] Romero-Sánchez C. and Padrón L.A., An Implementation of Multi-Support Seismic Input Motion into OpenFAST for the Earthquake Analysis of Offshore Wind Turbines.
+Computational Methods in Structural Dynamics and Eartquake Engineering, COMPDYN 2023.

-\[1\] Carbonari S., Morici M., Dezi F., Leoni G., A lumped parameter model for timedomain inertial soil-structure interaction analysis of structures on pile foundations , Earthquake Engineering & Structural Dynamics, Vol. 47, 2147-2171.(2018)
+\[2\] Carbonari S., Morici M., Dezi F., Leoni G., A lumped parameter model for timedomain inertial soil-structure interaction analysis of structures on pile foundations , Earthquake Engineering & Structural Dynamics, Vol. 47, 2147-2171.(2018)

-\[2\] Romero-Sánchez C. and Padrón L.A., Implementation of Ground Input Motion and Dynamic Soil-Structure Interaction into Openfast for the Seismic Analysis of Offshore Wind Turbines.
+\[3\] Romero-Sánchez C. and Padrón L.A., Implementation of Ground Input Motion and Dynamic Soil-Structure Interaction into Openfast for the Seismic Analysis of Offshore Wind Turbines.
 Congress on Numerical Methods in Engineering, CMN 2022.

 Financing:
 ========